-When setting up replication with existing data, transfer the snapshot from the master to the slave before starting replication.
-The process for importing data to the slave depends on how you created the snapshot of data on the master.
+When setting up replication with existing data, transfer the snapshot from the source to the replica before starting replication.
+The process for importing data to the replica depends on how you created the snapshot of data on the source.

 --skip-slave-start

-You may need to set permissions and ownership on the files so that the slave server can access and modify them.
+You may need to set permissions and ownership on the files so that the replica server can access and modify them.
+Then start the replica server, ensuring that replication does not start by using the

 --skip-slave-start